By MedLinket Clinical Education Team · Reviewed by Biomedical Engineering Department · Updated: April 2026 · 10 min read

 | 360° rotation test | Electrode detachment risk | No detachment (snap rotates freely) |

-These results demonstrate why eccentric electrode designs can significantly reduce both motion artifact and "Leads Off" alarm frequency—particularly valuable for Holter ECG monitoring, telemetry, and exercise stress testing where cable movement is constant.
+These results explain why eccentric electrode designs significantly reduce both motion artifact and "Leads Off" alarm frequency — particularly valuable for Holter ECG, telemetry, and exercise stress testing where cable movement is constant.
 Learn more about how electrode design affects signal quality in our common ECG placement mistakes guide.

 Recommended ECG Cables & Electrodes by Monitor Brand

-The quality of your monitoring accessories directly impacts alarm frequency and signal reliability.
-Here are ECG cables and ECG lead wires commonly used in clinical settings, available from MedLinket:
+The quality of your monitoring accessories directly drives alarm frequency and signal reliability.
+Below are the ECG cables and leadwires commonly used in clinical settings, available from MedLinket:

 | Monitor Brand | 3-Lead ECG Cable | 5-Lead ECG Cable |